top of page

 ARTICLE 51 Voting will take place at the Annual General Meeting for:

-1. Executive positions for whose terms who have expired.
+1. Executive positions for whose term has expired.

 2. New or amended bylaws.